-- Environmental Requirements for Afforestation.
-Forest Service (2016).
-Department of Agriculture, Food and the Marine - Forest Protection Guidelines.
-Forest Service (2000) Department of the Marine and Natural Resources - Forest Recreation in Ireland A Guide for Forest Owners and Managers (2006) Forest Service, Department of Agriculture and Food - Forestry & Freshwater Pearl Mussel Requirements: Site Assessment and Mitigation Measures Forest Service (2000) Department of the Marine and Natural Resources - Forestry & Kerry Slug Guidelines.
+- Forestry & Freshwater Pearl Mussel Requirements: Site Assessment and Mitigation Measures Forest Service (2000) Department of the Marine and Natural Resources - Forestry & Kerry Slug Guidelines.
 Forest Service (2000) Department of the Marine and Natural Resources - Forestry & Otter Guidelines Forest Service (2000) Department of the Marine and Natural Resources - Forestry and Landscape Guidelines Forest Service (2000) Department of the Marine and Natural Resources - Forestry and Water Quality Guidelines.
 Forest Service (2000) Department of the Marine and Natural Resources - Forestry Biodiversity Guidelines.
 Forest Service (2000) Department of the Marine and Natural Resources - Forestry & Archaeology Guidelines.
 Forest Service (2000) Department of the Marine and Natural Resources - Forest Harvesting & the Environment Guidelines.
 Forest Service (20000 Department of the Marine and Natural Resources - Forestry Standards Manual.
 Department of Agriculture, Food and the Marine Forest Service (2015) - Forest Road Manual: Guidelines for the Design, Construction & Management of Forest Roads (Ryan, T., Phillips, H., Ramsay, J. and Dempsey, J. 2004.
-Forest Road Manual) - Guidelines for the design, construction and management of forest roads.
+Forest Road Manual) - · Guidelines for the design, construction and management of forest roads.
 COFORD, Dublin - Forests & Water Achieving Objectives under Ireland's River Basin Management Plan 2018-2021 Department of Agriculture, Food and the Marine (2018) - Land Types for Afforestation.
-Forest Service (2015) Department of Agriculture, Food and the Marine - Native Woodland Establishment GPC9 & GPC10 Silvicultural Standards Forest Service (2015) Department of Agriculture, Food and the Marine - Standards for Felling and Reforestation, (2019), Department of Agriculture, Food and the Marine and - Woodland for Water: Creating new native woodlands to protect and enhance Ireland's waters.
-Forest Service (2018) Department of Agriculture, Food and the Marine. - In addition, the following wind energy guidance will be employed as mitigation, where relevant. - Wind Energy Development Guidelines (2006), Department of Housing, Local Government and Heritage (DHLGH) - Best Practice Guidelines for the Irish Wind Energy Industry (2012), Wind Energy Ireland (WEI); - WEI Health and Safety Series Best Practice Guidelines for Operation of Wind Farm High Voltage Electrical Installations (2021), WEI - Irish Wind Energy Association (IWEA) Community Engagement Strategy (2018), IWEA and - Good Neighbour IWEA Best Practice Principles in Community Engagement & Community Commitment (2013), IWEA.
+Forest Service (2015) Department of Agriculture, Food and the Marine - Native Woodland Establishment GPC9 & GPC10 Silvicultural Standards Forest Service (2015) Department of Agriculture, Food and the Marine - · Standards for Felling and Reforestation, (2019), Department of Agriculture, Food and the Marine and - Woodland for Water: Creating new native woodlands to protect and enhance Ireland's waters.
+Forest Service (2018) Department of Agriculture, Food and the Marine. - Strict Protection of Animal Species Guidance for Public Authorities on the Application of Articles 12 and 16 of the EU Habitats Directive to development/works undertaken by or on behalf of a Public Authority.
+National Parks and Wildlife Service Guidance Series 2, 2021. - · In addition, the following wind energy guidance will be employed as mitigation, where relevant. - Wind Energy Development Guidelines (2006), Department of Housing, Local Government and Heritage (DHLGH) - Best Practice Guidelines for the Irish Wind Energy Industry (2012), Wind Energy Ireland (WEI); - WEI Health and Safety Series Best Practice Guidelines for Operation of Wind Farm High Voltage Electrical Installations (2021), WEI - Irish Wind Energy Association (IWEA) Community Engagement Strategy (2018), IWEA and - Good Neighbour IWEA Best Practice Principles in Community Engagement & Community Commitment (2013), IWEA.